-The main part is the classification of partial plane spreads in PG(6, 2) of maximum size 17 and of size 16.
+The classification of partial plane spreads in PG(6,2) of maximum size 17 and of size 16 forms the main part of the present work.
 While the full classification is inevitably based on computational methods, we point out that for both sizes the feasible hole structures are classified purely by theoretical arguments.
-From these results it is comparatively cheap to derive the classification of the above mentioned subspace codes.
-Moreover, the classification of further, related combinatorial objects is carried out, namely of the vector space partitions of PG(6, 2) of type $(3^{16}4^1)$ and of the (not necessarily linear) binary 3×4 MRD codes of minimum rank distance 3.
+From these results it is comparatively cheap to derive the classification of the above-mentioned subspace codes.
+Moreover, the classification of further, related combinatorial objects is carried out, namely of the vector space partitions of PG(6,2) of type $(3^{16}4^1)$ and of the (not necessarily linear) binary $3\times 4$ MRD codes of minimum rank distance 3.

-Our work can be seen as a continuation of [14], where partial line spreads in PG(4, 2) have been classified.
-Due to the considerable number of the constructed codes, only the most important ones can be given in explicit form in this article.
+Our work can also be seen as a continuation of [18] and earlier work of Shaw [49], where partial line spreads in PG(4,2) have been classified.
+Both cases are instances of $v \equiv 1 \pmod{k}$ , for which the maximal size of a partial spread has been known since the work of Beutelspacher [1].
+The present classification problem, however, is considerably more complex than that in [18] and can be solved only for sizes close to the maximum size 17.
+Due to the large number of isomorphism classes, only the most important ones can be given in explicit form in this article.
 The full data is provided at the online tables of subspace codes http://subspacecodes.uni-bayreuth.de.

 The remaining part of the paper is structured as follows.
 In Section 2 the necessary theoretical background is provided.
 In particular, partial spreads and the related combinatorial notions of vector space partitions, subspace codes and MRD codes are introduced, together with pointers to the literature.
-The classification of partial plane spreads in PG(6, 2) of maximum size 17 is carried out in Section 3.
+The classification of partial plane spreads in PG(6,2) of maximum size 17 is carried out in Section 3.
 The classification of partial plane spreads of the second largest size 16 in Section 4 is considerably more involved, but still feasible.
+It is based on the classification of the possible hole configurations of such a partial spread in Section 4.1.
 Section 5 contains the implications of these classifications on MRD codes, and Section 6 those on optimal subspace codes.